locphattruong/locphattruong.github.io/content/publication/2025phatvtoff/index.md

 ---
 title: 'What Matters in Virtual Try-Off?
-Adapting Dual-UNet Virtual Try-On Architectures'
+Dual-UNet Diffusion Model For Garment Reconstruction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here